About me

 That’s me.

-I’m a web designer, photographer, artist, writer, and video game player from New Hampshire.
+I’m a web designer, photographer, artist, writer, and video game player, originally from New Hampshire, living and working in Texas.
 I’m a Magna Cum Laude graduate from the Savannah College of Art & Design where I spent 4 years in sunny Georgia getting my Bachelors of Fine Arts in Photography.
-I’m currently a designer, web master and photographer in Houston, Texas.
+I’m currently a Director of Web Operations but still create, design and photograph every chance I get.

-I believe in baseball, scotch whiskey, Jack Kerouac, bowling shirts, swing dancing, steak dinners, vintage cars, fine cigars, video games on Wednesday nights, fighting in hockey, Benny Goodman, the NH state motto, pearl snap buttons, black and white photography, fine paper, skateboarding, messenger bags, The Blues Brothers, manual transmissions, Dunkin’ Donuts, clean simple designs, the Boston Red Sox and God.
+I believe in baseball, scotch whiskey, Jack Kerouac, mid-century modern, swing dancing, steak dinners, vintage cars, video games, fighting in hockey, Benny Goodman, the NH state motto, pearl snap buttons, Texas craft BBQ, black and white photography, fine paper, punk rock, messenger bags, manual transmissions, really good coffee, clean simple designs, the Boston Red Sox and most importantly God and my personal savior Jesus Christ.

-I don’t believe in Hollywood, the price of gas, the evening news, HOAs, PTOs, activists, lobbyists, politicians in general, talking on your cell in the grocery store, fat free salad dressing, fashion from the 1980s, soccer, Rush Limbaugh, Glen Beck, radar guns, tofu, musicians with political opinions, and white chocolate.
+I don’t believe in “trending”, social media, pop stars, the price of gas, HOAs, politicians in general (both sides), talking on your cell in the grocery store, fat free salad dressing, fashion from the 1980s, soccer, that streaming is a viable career path, radar guns, tofu, and white chocolate.

 This website is the very politically and socially incorrect ramblings of a very sarcastic and opinionated guy.